Iraqi Air Force: 2010s

 An Iraqi Air Force Commander at an F-16 training session in Arizona.

 Throughout 2010 and 2011, the Iraqi government and the MoI announced intentions to buy Dassault Mirage F1 and F-16C Block 52 fighters.
 The Iraqi cabinet specified a sum of $900m as a first installment of $3b worth of aircraft, equipment, spare parts, and training.

-The deal to buy the F-16 fighters seemed to teeter as the GoI reversed its decision on 12 February and wanted to divert the initial sum of $900m to economic reconstruction.
-However, on the 12 July 2011, the GoI re-iterated its interest in the F-16s due to the pending withdrawal of American forces from Iraq, and later the number of fighters to be purchased was doubled to 36.
+The deal to buy the F-16 fighters seemed to teeter as the MoI reversed its decision on 12 February and wanted to divert the initial sum of $900m to economic reconstruction.
+However, on the 12 July 2011, the MoI re-iterated its interest in the F-16s due to the pending withdrawal of American forces from Iraq, and later the number of fighters to be purchased was doubled to 36.

 Iraq's air space was unguarded from December 2011 until 18 F-16IQ Block 52 jet fighters and their pilots were ready.
 The first Iraqi F-16 made its inaugural flight in May 2014.
 It was officially delivered to the IQAF in a ceremony at Fort Worth, Texas, on 5 June 2014.

 In October 2012, it was reported that Russia and Iraq may sign a $4.2–$5.0 billion weapons contract, including 30 Mi-28N helicopters.
 The deal was reportedly cancelled due to Iraqi concerns of corruption, but that concern was addressed, and the Iraqi defense minister stated that "the deal is going ahead".
 Despite early complications, all parts of the $4.2 billion contracts were signed, and are being executed.
 The first contract for 10 Mi-28NE helicopters for Iraq will begin delivery in September 2013.
 A batch of 13 Mi-28NE helicopters was delivered in January 2014.

 On 26 June 2014, Prime Minister Nouri al-Maliki said that they "should have sought to buy other jet fighters like British, French and Russian", describing the order of American F-16s as "long-winded" and "deluded".
 The IQAF instead acquired second-hand jet aircraft from Russia and Belarus to combat ISIS militants in Northern Iraq, with the first batch arriving on 28 June.
 The Iraqi Ministry of Defense confirmed the purchase of 5 Russian Sukhoi Su-25, uploading a video on its YouTube channel of their arrival.
 The Islamic Republic of Iran Air Force also delivered seven Su-25s on 1 July, the majority of which were ex-Iraqi aircraft that fled to Iran during the Gulf War.